Ten Reasons to Buy Property in the Dordogne and Périgord

 Despite its proximity to the coast, the Dordogne has a sheltered, peaceful atmosphere and a reliably good climate, tucked away from the sea breezes.

-Food, Drinks, and Specialties
+Food, Drinks, and Specialities

 Foodies love the Dordogne: foie gras, duck, goose, cep mushrooms and walnuts are among the area’s most famous products.
 If you’ve never tried truffles before, this is the perfect place to start as they’re a speciality of the Dordogne.
 Combined with local wines, the cuisine here is rich and abundant.
 As with so much of France, the best restaurants are to be found off the beaten track.